Death anxiety: Treatment

 Death anxiety can be treated through a variety of approaches that consider psychological and cultural factors.
-Cognitive-behavioral therapy (CBT), for example, is used to help people challenge irrational fears about death while reducing avoidant behaviors, allowing them to reframe their thinking and reduce anxiety.
+Cognitive behavioral therapy (CBT), for example, is used to help people challenge irrational fears about death while reducing avoidant behaviors, allowing them to reframe their thinking and reduce anxiety.
 Meaning-centered therapies are another treatment option, as they assist individuals in finding purpose and meaning in their lives, which can lessen existential fears related to death.
 Mindfulness-based approaches can also help individuals accept their mortality, by focusing on living in the present moment.
 Depending on the person's spiritual beliefs, existential or spiritual approaches may also offer comfort by exploring their views on death and the afterlife.

+Research has shown that supportive interventions often target existential distress in patients with advanced illness.
+A systematic review found that therapies focusing on dignity, identity, and meaning were rather effective in reducing death-related distress and improving overall emotional well-being in palliative care populations.
+Meaning-based psychotherapies have also been shown to significantly reduce death anxiety by strengthening a sense of purpose and supporting emotional regulation.

 In individuals with advanced cancer in which there is often no curable medical treatment, care for death anxiety also involves a combination of therapeutic approaches in order to address both the psychological and existential distress associated with dying.
 For instance, dignity therapy focuses on helping terminally ill patients find a sense of purpose and meaning in their lives, by enhancing their sense of self-worth and dignity as they approach the end of life.
 This intervention can alleviate existential suffering by allowing patients to reflect on their lives, highlight their important memories, tell life stories to their loved ones.
 Meaning-Centered Group Psychotherapy is another treatment option for terminally ill patients, and it focuses on spiritually searching for meaning within death.
 Additionally, Cancer and Living Meaningfully psychotherapy, a brief and individualized intervention, allows patients to feel a sense of control over the idea of death which can reduce distress.
 All of these interventions offer ways to help patients with terminal illnesses come to terms with the complex idea of death, and find peace as they near the end of life.
-However, it is important to note that patients' cultures should also be taken into account when being treated, as their death anxiety type may vary based on their cultural background.
+Patients' cultures should also be taken into account when being treated, as their death anxiety type may vary based on their cultural background.